 When the faces are done, you can fix any mistakes with a clean Q-tip and vodka.
 It effectively cleans off any color mist mistakes and quickly evaporates.

-I tied black ribbon to each stick to dress them up.
+I tied black polka dotted ribbon to each stick to dress them up.
 I stored these pops in a lined cardboard cake box overnight and served them the next day.
 The faces stay slightly tacky to the touch so I don’t recommend stacking them.
+When serving the Minecraft cake pops, you can use a cake pop stand to display them nicely.
+You can purchase a round cake pop stand or a square cake pop display.

 I hope the Minecraft enthusiasts at your next party enjoy these treats!